 One of the major signs that human rule on earth is rapidly coming to an end is the eventual discovery of the ashes of the red heifer, which were used by the Levitical Priesthood in various rituals.
 The reason this event is so important is that these ashes are necessary in order to reestablish the sacrificial system of worship at a temple in Jerusalem.
 Without these ashes, the sacrificial worship system specified under the covenant between the Creator God and national Israel can neither be established nor performed, which means no offering of atonement can be made to cover the sins of the people and the nation.

 The finding of the ashes of the red heifer will be very exciting to Orthodox Jews who desperately want to begin the sacrificial system in order to reconcile themselves and the House of Judah to the Creator God.
-Another group of people who will be very excited about the finding of theses ashes are those who understand the prophecies in the biblical record concerning the end of the age events and the importance of these ashes to the fulfillment of these events.
+Another group of people who will be very excited about the finding of these ashes are those who understand the prophecies in the biblical record concerning the end of the age events and the importance of these ashes to the fulfillment of these events.

 Of course, many people will be outraged by the institution of the sacrificial system enabled by the ashes of the red heifer.
-Among these people will be animal rights activist, professing Christians, followers of Muhammad who despise Jews and their religion, and major world powers which will view the establishment of a sacrificial system of worship in Jerusalem as a threat to political stability in the region.
+Among these people will be animal rights activists, professing Christians, followers of Muhammad who despise Jews and their religion, and major world powers which will view the establishment of a sacrificial system of worship in Jerusalem as a threat to political stability in the region.

 The following information is not meant to set dates or to be an exhaustive explanation of the symbolic meaning of the red heifer; it is meant to provide an overview of one of the major events that will set the stage for the great tribulation and the Messiah's return.

-The Ashes Disappear Because the law of sacrifices under the first covenant with national Israel required the existence of the ashes of the red heifer as a prerequisite for the temple system to begin and continue its function, it is logical to assume that just before the destruction of the Temple by the Romans, the Priesthood hid the existing ashes of the red heifer.
-There is no record of these ashes being found and used after 70 A.D., so it is logical to conclude they still remain hidden, awaiting the proper time in God’s plan for their discovery and use in a new temple.
+Because the law of sacrifices under the first covenant with national Israel required the existence of the ashes of the red heifer as a prerequisite for the temple system to begin and continue its function, it is logical to assume that just before the destruction of the Temple by the Romans, the Priesthood hid the existing ashes of the red heifer.
+There is no record of these ashes being found and used after 70 A.D., so it is logical to conclude they still remain hidden, awaiting the proper time in God's plan for their discovery and use in a new temple.

 During the First and Second Temples, the heifer's ashes were divided into three parts: one portion was given to the Levites guarding the Temple entrance; the second portion was stored on the Mount of Olives to be used in the purification of the priests; and the remaining third was placed in a wall which faced the Women's Gallery of the Temple.
 According to Numbers 19: 9-10, a portion of these ashes were to be kept outside the camp.
 These undistributed ashes may have been kept in reserve to mix with the ashes of the next sacrificial red heifer.
 Perhaps, these are the ashes that have been safely hidden for centuries.